 This canvas also uses fluid colour but this time it’s on Ivory Powertex mixed with Easy 3d Flex.
 Once dry, deep cracks will form and fluid colour allows you to drop and run colour in between.
 This canvas uses transparent acrylic inks from The Secret Art Loft.

-Using colour with Ivory (or even White) Powertex is easy when you use sprays or fluid colours.
+Using colour with Ivory or White Powertex is easy when you use sprays or fluid colours.
 Practice layering and varying the amounts for different effects.
 As a last tip on using Bister, it’s a good idea to seal these projects as Bister is not permanent.

-If dry brushing technique with powder pigments such as Powercolor is your favourite technique I recommend using a darker colour Powertex to create your textures.
+If dry brushing technique with powder pigments such as Powercolor is your favourite technique I recommend using a darker colour Powertex as a base.
 Your colours will really stand out and highlights will look amazing.